 Cleansing removes makeup residue, dead skin cell buildup, oil and dirt from the skin.
-Lack of exfoliation can lead to dullness and enlarged nose pores.
+Without proper cleansing these will clog the nose pores and make them bigger.
+It can also lead to acne, which further enlarges your pores.
 Use a mild cleanser that suits your skin type with lukewarm water in your morning and evening skin care routine.
 Cleanse post a work out session too and pat dry.
 Avoid rough towels.

 3. Lock In The Moisture

 Cleansing can strip off your skin's natural oils.
-Hence, it is crucial to follow it up with a good moisturizer.
-No matter how much sebum is around your nose pores, use a moisturizer to lock in the moisture and repair the skin's natural barrier .
+Hence, it is crucial to follow it up with a good moisturizer, even if your skin is on the oilier side.
+If your skin gets too dry, it will compensate by secreting excess sebum which can worsen your pore situation.
+So keeping your skin type in mind, choose a moisturizer to lock in the moisture and repair the skin's natural barrier .

 4. Invest In A Clay Mask